airr-community/ogrdbstats/README.md

   - For each allele used in the the read file, a histogram showing the number of mutated and unmutated sequences
+  - For each allele used in the read file, a histogram showing the CDR3 length distribution.
+This can be useful in identifying inferences that may be biased by clonal expansion, as all CDR3s in the clone will have the same length.
   - Barcharts showing nucleotide usage at locations in the IMGT-aligned
     sequence: both across the sequence as a whole, and in more detail at the 3’ end